Playing in competitions at Trentham

 We prefer the MiScore App because it reduces administrative time and your scores can be reported and processed immediately you finish.
 Players who are using MiScore app really like it.

 You can use a paper card for scoring.
-If the clubhouse is open, you can use the touchscreen to enter your hole-by-hole scores (appropriate sanitising required during Covid-19).
+You can use the touchscreen to enter your hole-by-hole scores (appropriate sanitising required during Covid-19).

 Full results will be available for every competition through OneGolf.
 Click on "My Results" after logging in.